The 56 Best Startup Directories to Submit To in 2026 (We Tried 32)

 Submitting your startup to directories is one of the cheapest backlink plays there is.
-Most are free, you do it once, and a high-authority listing keeps passing link equity (and the occasional signup) for years.
+Most startup submission sites are free, you do it once, and a high-authority listing keeps passing link equity (and the occasional signup) for years.

-Want the full set instead of the shortlist?
-We keep a searchable, sortable list of 115+ startup directories ranked by domain rating.
+Want a searchable version instead?
+We keep a sortable list of 115+ startup directories ranked by domain rating.
 And once you are listed, the highest-intent channel is still people asking for a tool like yours, which is what Reddit lead generation is built for.

 What to look for